 The Volunteer Program plays an important role in the IRS's efforts to improve taxpayer service and facilitate participation in the tax system.
 The two main components in the Volunteer Program are the Volunteer Income Tax Assistance and the Tax Counseling for the Elderly programs.
 These programs provide no-cost tax return preparation and e-filing to underserved taxpayer segments, including low-income, elderly, disabled, rural, limited-English-proficient, and Native American taxpayers.
-As of March 5, 2023, Volunteer Program sites prepared more than 1 million tax returns at 8,035 Volunteer Program sites.
-Figure 13 shows the number of tax returns prepared by volunteers for Fiscal Years 2022 and 2023 as of March 5, 2023.
+As of May 28, 2023, Volunteer Program sites prepared more than 2.5 million tax returns.
+The number of sites open reached as high as 8,822 during the filing season.
+Figure 13 shows the number of tax returns prepared by volunteers for Fiscal Years 2022 and 2023 as of May 28, 2023, as well as the number of volunteer sites that were still operating as of that date.

-Figure 13: Volunteer Program Statistics for Fiscal Years 2022 and 2023 (as of March 5, 2023)
+Figure 13: Volunteer Program Statistics for Fiscal Years 2022 and 2023 (as of May 28, 2023)

 Fiscal Year 2022 Fiscal Year 2023 Percentage Change

-Tax Returns 809,695 1,005,092 24.1%
+Tax Returns 2,144,837 2,501,185 16.6%

-Sites 7,948 8,035 1.1%
+Sites 388 456 17.5%